chrilliams/pathways/src/markdown-pages/cloudengineer.md

           - "Makes major contributions to technologies and libraries that we depend on"
           - "Makes improvements to the stability, performance or security of the entire platform"
           - "Serves as a technical authority in the wider engineering community"
-        exampleCriteria:
-          - criteria: "Implements services or libraries that require a deep level of domain knowledge"
+          - "Implements services or libraries that require a deep level of domain knowledge"
-            examples:
-              - "Mastercard message parsing"
-              - "Credit decisioning"
-              - "CASS scheduling"
-              - "Google Pay"
-          - criteria: "Makes contributions to library code or core services"
+          - "Makes contributions to library code or core services"
-            examples:
           - "Bug fixes, small improvements; things that don’t result in a major change in the public API"
-          - criteria: "Builds systems that scale reliably without intervention"
+          - "Builds systems that scale reliably without intervention"
-            examples:
           - "Services can withstand a year’s worth of growth in load/user base without needing first aid"
-          - criteria: "Produces clear technical designs for large complex projects"
+          - "Produces clear technical designs for large complex projects"
-            examples:
           - "Outbound and Inbound MasterCard clearing proposals"
+  - name: "Troubleshooting and problem resolution"
+    title:
+    content:
+      - level: 1
+        grade: "EO"
+        criteria:
+          - "Learns to write correct code, following guidance and training materials"
+          - "Fixes simple bugs"
+      - level: 2
+        grade: "HEO"
+        criteria:
+          - "Designs simple database tables"
+          - "Implements asynchronous messaging between services"
+          - "Deploys services to staging and production"
+          - "Handles simple error cases in RPC handlers and message consumers"
+          - "Fixes bugs involving a number of services and can investigate production issues"
+          - "Uses appropriate algorithms and data structures to solve problems"
+          - "Writes automated unit and acceptance tests"
+      - level: 3
+        grade: "SEO"
+        criteria:
+          - "Uses appropriate design patterns"
+          - "Designs new schemas comprising multiple tables"
+          - "Implements complex asynchronous messaging flows"
+          - "Co-ordinates complex deployments and database migrations"
+          - "Implements distributed systems consisting of multiple interacting services"
+          - "Produces technical designs that include a consideration of scalability"
+          - "Handles complex error cases in RPC handlers and message consumers"
+          - "Debugs production issues"
+          - "Considers metrics when building a new system"
+          - "Proactively considers security implications of their work"
+          - "Appropriately ties down internal access to resources they're working with (e.g. RPC blacklisting, BigQuery permissions)"
+          - "Evaluates security risks when contributing to proposals"
+          - "Highlights potential security issues when raising and reviewing pull requests - e.g. adding rate limiting in an API, or leaving a code comment to explain why we choose not to"
+          - '"There''s a risk here of X, Y but given Z, I think this is OK"'
+          - "Loops in Security when their squad is unsure about something by posting in #security-requests"
+      - grade: "7"
+        criteria:
+          - "Writes code that serves as a definitive example for new engineers"
+          - "Leads the refactoring (de-cruftification) of complex systems"
+          - "Debugs complex production issues at speed"
+          - "Identifies and fixes security vulnerabilities"
+          - "Identifies and fixes performance bottlenecks in individual services"
+          - "Explains all aspects of the platform to new engineers"
+          - "Includes actionable dashboarding as part of a new system"
+          - "Builds systems that serve as definitive examples for new engineers"
+          - "Makes major contributions to library code or core services"
+          - "Contributes to external technologies or libraries that we depend on"
+          - "Develops clear technical solutions from ambiguous requirements"
+          - "Uncovers and fixes tricky bugs that have previously evaded detection"
+          - "Implements security improvements that impact multiple services"
+          - "Implements performance improvements that impact multiple services"
+          - "Demonstrates a deep level of knowledge in a specific area"
+          - "Serves as a technical authority on a technology or an area of the codebase"
+          - "Creates dashboards that broadly impact all engineers"
+          - "Makes major contributions to technologies and libraries that we depend on"
+          - "Makes improvements to the stability, performance or security of the entire platform"
+          - "Serves as a technical authority in the wider engineering community"
+          - "Implements services or libraries that require a deep level of domain knowledge"
+          - "Makes contributions to library code or core services"
+          - "Builds systems that scale reliably without intervention"
+          - "Produces clear technical designs for large complex projects"
 ---

 **For each job role level in the Digital, Data and Technology Profession Capability Framework, you will find a list of skills, each of which has a skill level assigned to it.**

 These 4 skill levels tell you about the level of expertise required for the job role at that level:

-* **Awareness.** You know about the skill and have an appreciation of how it is applied in the environment.
+- **Awareness.** You know about the skill and have an appreciation of how it is applied in the environment.
-* **Working.** You can apply your knowledge and experience of the skill, including tools and techniques.
+- **Working.** You can apply your knowledge and experience of the skill, including tools and techniques.
 You can adopt those most appropriate for the environment.
-* **Practitioner.** You know how to share your knowledge and experience of this skill with others, including tools and techniques.
+- **Practitioner.** You know how to share your knowledge and experience of this skill with others, including tools and techniques.
 You can define those most appropriate for the environment.
-* **Expert.** You have both knowledge and experience in the application of this skill.
+- **Expert.** You have both knowledge and experience in the application of this skill.
 You are a recognised specialist and adviser in this skill including user needs, generation of ideas, methods and tools.
 You can lead or guide others in best-practice use.

 You will need the following skills for this role, although the level of expertise for each will vary, depending on the role level.